Skip to main content

 During this project I succeeded in creating an interactive interface for fitting thermal responses of mosquitoes and highlighted useful alterations to the package developers.

-How do you feel you have benefitted from completing this internship and has it made you consider future career paths?
+How do you feel you have benefitted from completing this internship, and has it made you consider future career paths?

 I think my programming skills have developed massively.
 It has also made me feel more confident that I could apply for roles that are more related to research software engineering, and better know what aspects I enjoy.
 Coming from outside of this field, I do recognise that I have much more to learn, but feel that this internship has been a crucial stepping stone.